User Guide

 Examples:

-returns roles with names that include the “developer” keyword
+name developerreturns roles with names that include the “developer” keyword

 Find roles by Company: company